-A grant program that converts existing low-income senior housing into assisted living facilities is helping more elderly Americans age in place, in the comfort of familiar surroundings.
+A grant program that converts existing low-income senior housing into assisted living communities is helping more elderly Americans age in place, in the comfort of familiar surroundings.

 The Benefits of Aging in Place

-Now, though, eleven facilities in nine states will be established in order to help seniors stay in place — with much-needed assisted living services such as personal care, safety systems, transportation, elevators, meals, and housekeeping.
+Now, however, 11 facilities in 9 states have be established in order to help seniors stay in place — with much-needed assisted living services such as personal care, safety systems, transportation, elevators, meals and housekeeping.
 Help with daily living activities like these is key for many seniors who wish to remain independent.

 Do any of you have senior loved ones who will be helped by the new HUD grant program?
-We want to hear your personal experiences—let us know in the comments.
+We want to hear your stories — share them with us in the comments below.